elainebroche-dev/pf5-iomha-prints/README.md

     - Click on Import managed policy on rhs
 	- Search for S3 and select AmazonS3FullAccess and click on Import
 	- Go back and get the Bucket Policy ARN (generated when bucket was created)
-	- Change the Resource value from * to ARN bucket and it's contents - e.g :
+	- Change the Resource value from * to ARN bucket and its contents - e.g :
         "Resource": [
                     "arn:aws:s3:::pf5-iomha-prints",  (sensitive)
                     "arn:aws:s3:::pf5-iomha-prints/*"